-There is much interest in the development of rapid, nondestructive methods of assessing the quality of foods, which could be applied to the grading and sorting of foods.
-Cubeddu et al. [19] describe the potential application of advanced optical techniques to give information on both surface and internal properties of fruits, including textural and chemical properties.
-This could permit classification of fruit in terms of maturity, firmness or the presence of defects, or even more specifically, the noninvasive detection of chlorophyll, sugar and acid levels.
-Another promising approach is the use of sonic techniques to measure the texture of fruits and vegetables [20].
-Similar applications of X-rays, lasers, infrared rays and microwaves have also been studied [15].
+There is increasing interest in the development of rapid, nondestructive methods of assessing the quality of foods, which could be applied to the grading and sorting of foods.
+Cubeddu et al. [23] and Nicolai et al. [24] have described potential application of advanced optical techniques to give information on both surface and internal properties of fruits, including textural and chemical properties.
+This could permit classification of fruit in terms of maturity, firmness, or the presence of defects, or even more specifically, noninvasive detection of chlorophyll, sugar, and acid levels.
+For example, Qin and Lu [25] were able to assess the ripeness of tomatoes and other fruit and vegetables from their absorption spectra in the visible and near infrared range, in particular, by the ratio of absorption coefficients of chlorophyll and anthocyanin.
+Another promising approach is the use of sonic techniques to measure the texture of fruits and vegetables [26, 27].
+Similar applications of X-rays, lasers, infrared rays, and microwaves have also been studied [19].